 Over the past few years, coaching has attracted more attention as a method for improving performance.
-It is now seen as a vital ingredient to engage employees with their own development, focusing on how to make the most of their strengths and identifying what they can improve.
+It is now seen as a vital ingredient to engage employees in career conversations, so they can own their own development.

 As management styles have changed to be more inclusive and less autocratic, coaching has become a more important tool for managers to deploy.
 It encourages employees to take control of their own progress, rather than waiting to be told what to do.